ajbeach2/hash32/README.md

-# hash32
+# hashish

-Utility functions for base32 hases.
+Utility functions for hases and id's.
 Thie is *NOT* meant to generate secure hashes.